How to Break a Weight Loss Plateau

 As you lose weight and diet longer, you might unconsciously move less.

-These small additions can restore 100-200 calories of daily burn.
+Small additions like these can restore 100-200 calories of daily burn.

 Not all calories are equal for satiety and energy.